WilmerU7899/github-tutorial/README.md

 `git push` -  Sends any changes from local repo “up” to the remote repo
-* Should be used constantly after each commit to have a back up of it `git pull` - Bring any changes from the remote repo “down” to the local repo
+* Should be used constantly after each commit to have a back up of it
-* Should use if you worked on the remote repo instead of the local

 ###### Push